 Further, 82 percent of visitors have reported feeling positive about businesses that create custom content.

 Finally, 71 percent of high-performing B2B content marketers tailor content towards decision makers.

 This is why your business, too, should tailor content to its target customers.

 First, understand how your target audience speaks and know what matters to them.

-Compile information about their demographic group, lifestyle, desires, and pain points.
-Be aware of the words they use.
-Know the design visuals that they prefer.
+Gather information about their demographic, lifestyle, desires, and pain points.
+Find out the words they commonly use.
+Know the design style they prefer.

 2. Create profiles of different target segments

-Based on the information, create one or more profiles, known as a buyer’s persona.
+Based on your research, create one or more profiles, known as a buyer’s persona.
 This profile condenses each target segment and makes it easy to know who you’re writing for.

-Whether you’re a B2B or B2C business, you likely have to create a few profiles — of purchase decision makers, and key people who contribute to the decision-making process.
+Whether you’re a B2B or B2C business, you likely have to create a few profiles — of buyers, and key people who contribute to the purchase decision-making process.

-3. Name each persona profile (with an example of an informal buyer’s persona profile)
+3. Name each persona profile (example of an informal buyer’s persona profile)